bytebase/bytebase.com-old/docs/features/tenant-database-management.md

 Tenant Database Management allows database administrators to manage **a collection of databases with identical schemas**.

 For example, a software company offers medical record storage services for its customers, hospitals.
 Each hospital is considered as a tenant, and each tenant has to store their patient data in its own database for regulation or privacy purposes.
 This feature allows updating database schema for all tenants in a simple and consistent way.
-Other use cases include multi-location databases for supporting highly-available services where each location is a tenant.&#x20;
+Other use cases include multi-location databases for supporting highly-available services where each location is a tenant.

 Let's take the hospital example to follow the steps below.